 Austin Bullock is a singer, songwriter, multi-instrumentalist and producer.
-Known for his DIY approach, he continually develops his unique rock sound by blending fuzzy garage rock and modern psychedelia both on stage and in his home studio.
-In addition to growing success as a solo artist, he is a co-founder and guitarist of Binge Magick.
+He constantly develops his unique sound by blending fuzzy garage rock with modern psychedelia and has been noted by online music publications for his refreshing approach to old and new styles of rock music.
+In addition to his work as a solo artist he is a co-founder, guitarist, and producer of the Boston-based rock band Binge Magick.

-In early 2020, Austin announced the release of three albums over the course of the year.
-The first album titled Wasted 8 released on March 6, 2020, the second album titled Jubilate released on July 31, 2020, and the third album's release date will be later this fall.
-These 3 albums follow the theme of "8 hours labor, 8 hours recreation, 8 hours rest."
-Each album has 8 songs, symbolizing an hour of the day, adding up to 24 total songs to symbolize the hours in a day.
+Austin’s fifth solo album is set to release December 2020.
+The album is the last of 3 concept albums released in 2020 following the theme of "8 hours labor, 8 hours recreation, 8 hours rest."
+Each album has 8 songs that symbolize an hour of the day, adding up to 24 total songs to symbolize the 24 hours in a day.